LangProc/langproc-2017-lab/3-codegen/readme.md

   constructs and types is much smaller than in C.

 - Generating MIPS assembly is not the only way of getting an executable...

+Both the MIPS toolchain and QEMU are installed by default in both the Lab Ubuntu setup and the Vagrant Ubuntu machine.
+If you are using another platform/OS you'll need to work out how to install them for your system.

 Submission
 ==========